Science-based · Updated 2026

 Whether you're planning a first freshwater community tank, troubleshooting an overcrowded setup, or advising a customer at a fish store, this calculator gives you science-based numbers you can act on.
 It works for any tank from a 5-gallon betta tank to a 300-gallon cichlid display.

 Not sure what bioload means or how filtration turnover rates work?
-The guides below — especially our nitrogen cycle explainer and filtration selection guide — have you covered.
+Start with our nitrogen cycle explainer and our filtration selection guide.

 How To Use & How We Calculate